Wolfie28000/NPC_maker/README.md

             attributes: "highstr", "highdex", "highcon", "highint", "highwis", "highcha", "lowstr", "lowdex", "lowcon", "lowint", "lowwis", "lowcha" 2.)
 How to exit the program:

     a.)
-Press CTRL-C
+Press CTRL + C
     b.)
 If you would like to run the program more than once quickly, press the up arrow on your keyboard.

-2.)
+3.)
 What's included in an NPC description:

     Basic: (name and race, appearance, highest/lowest attribute, how they interact with the world around them)